ncbdrck/reactorx200_ros_reacher/README.md

 ### 4. Rx200 Robot description package

 This package contains the URDF description of the Rx200 robot.
-It is a modified version of the original URDF which is necessary to execute this example.
+It is a modified version of the original URDF and is necessary to execute this example.
 You can download it from [here](https://github.com/ncbdrck/rx200_supporting_materials) and follow the instructions to install it.
 ```shell
 cd ~/catkin_ws/src
 git clone https://github.com/ncbdrck/rx200_supporting_materials